 How many rest stops will there be along our 66 flight route?

-The event will have two rest stops, one at Floor 30 and one at Floor 50.
+The event will have two rest stops.
+The locations of the rest stops will be announced closer to the event.
 Please watch your footing at these locations to avoid slipping.

 Yes.
 Each rest stop will have access to a restroom.